appscode/blog/content/post/openshift-mongodb/index.md

 bye
 ```

 > This was just one example of database deployment.
-The other databases that KubeDB suport are MySQL, Postgres, Elasticsearch, MariaDB and Redis.
+The other databases that KubeDB support are MySQL, Postgres, Elasticsearch, MariaDB and Redis.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

-## Backup and Recover Database Using Stash
+## Backup MongoDB Database Using Stash

 Here we are going to backup the database we deployed before using Stash.